henriqueetges/MyExpectations/README.md

 ## How is this project structured?

-There are two main components:
+There are three main components:
 - Configs:

-    Contains the configuration for each dataset to be created/ present in my environemnt.
-Inside of the yml, we have the definitions of the datasets and which columns are in it, their types, as well as the tests to be applied against each column of the dataset
+    Contains the configuration and metadata for each dataset (table), which defines where to fetch data from and which file to use to test the columns.

+- Columns metadata:

+    Contains which columns will be tested, what are the tests and which arguments to use in each.
+In this project it is defined of the folders in data, because I wanted to keep it structured that way for my project.
+As long as the configs file is correctly poiting to them, you are fine with putting it anywhere!

 - Annotator package

     Inside of the utils package, we have two classes that will handle annotating and checking the datasets:
-    - Annotator: Handle table operations, checking each column of the dataset against the pre-defined tests
+    - Annotator: Handle table operations, checking each column of the dataset against the pre-defined tests Types of tests:
-    - Annotator Manager: Handles assigning table configurations to the annotator class
+            - Completeness: is_null
+            - Timeliness: not_timely
+            - Validity: outside_of_rules
+            - Uniqueness: duplicated
+            - Conformity: To be implemented, I want to test three things here
+                - Conformity with other columns in a differnt table
+                - Data type conformity
+                - Pattern conformity
+    - Annotator Manager: Main handles of this project, it is the guy who takes the spark session and table metadata and runs all of the checks.

+## How can I reproduce this?

+1 - Install required packages
+2 - Make sure that you have pyspark working in your environment 3 - Make the appropriate changes to configs and metadata files

 ## How can you help?

 By suggesting changes

+# IMPORTANT!

+Right now, the handler only loads parquet files.
+I may update this in the future to include support to other sources.